SpencerCDixon/SpenceBoy/Docs/readme.md

-# SpenceBoy - A GameBoy Color Emulator
+# SpenceBoy - A GameBoy Emulator

-This project is a GameBoy Color emulator.
+This project is a GameBoy emulator.
 The primary objective is for educational purposes.
 No external dependencies are allowed other than `SDL2` and the `C` standard library.